 For more than 15 years, David’s wide-ranging curiosity, genuine empathy, and versatile litigation skills have made him comfortable in a variety of settings and allowed him to handle all aspects of litigation, from initial client meetings to first chairing jury trials and making appellate oral arguments.
-An AV® rated attorney in Martindale-Hubbell®, he has also negotiated the resolution of numerous cases with a focus on the clients’ goals and changing defendant conduct.
-Following the conviction of a South Carolina child predator, David litigated sexual abuse survivor claims against the predator’s former employer, Pinewood Preparatory School, negotiating a resolution that includes the implementation of a new Child Protection Policy that includes the enforcement of stricter procedures and a decade of outside monitoring.
-David also litigated the claims of a rape survivor against the owner of a self-storage facility and negotiated a resolution that included the business changing its security practices.
+An AV® rated attorney in Martindale-Hubbell®, he has negotiated the resolution of numerous cases with a focus on his clients’ goals and changing defendant conduct.
+Following the conviction of a South Carolina child predator, David litigated sexual abuse survivor claims against the predator’s former employer, Pinewood Preparatory School, negotiating a resolution that included the implementation of a new Child Protection Policy implementing enforcement of stricter procedures, a decade of outside monitoring and other measures.
+David also litigated the claims of a rape survivor against the owner of a self-storage facility, negotiating a resolution that included the business changing its security practices.

-David currently serves in a leadership role for the South Carolina Association for Justice.
-Active in his community, he has served on the Board of Directors for the Lowcountry Autism Foundation and volunteered for more than 10 years with the Lowcountry AIDS Legal Clinic.
-He is a former member of the Ecclesiastical Court of The Episcopal Church in South Carolina, and is an appointed member of The Episcopal Church Province IV Court of Review.
+As chair of the South Carolina Association for Justice PAC, David helps lead the organization.
+Active in his community, he has served on the Board of Directors for the Lowcountry Autism Foundation, the Episcopal Church Province IV Court of Review, and as a volunteer for more than 10 years with the Lowcountry AIDS Legal Clinic.